remy/remysharp.com/public/work.md

 My working week is Tuesday to Friday, and for full time dev projects.
 For projects, I will work with you to understand the requirements and if we both believe we would make good partners for the project, I will send through a fixed quote.

-I am also available for monthly retainer (please ask for details) where your team will have 24x7 access to ask me anything that can help your product.
+I also work with clients on a monthly retainer (please ask for details) where your team will have 24x7 access to ask me anything that can help your product.

 I work remotely but am happy to visit for face-to-face meetings.